 When choosing your Bloodstone beads, make sure that the beads look great together to achieve a beautiful and synchronized look.

 They should have the same color shade and brightness.

-Even if Bloodstone scores high on the hardness scale, it still needs to be protected from scratches and sharp blows.
+Even if Bloodstone scores high on the hardness scale, it must be protected from scratches and sharp blows.